- Home

 - Outdoor storage of appliances, building materials, rubbish, etc.

-Noise should not be loud enough to be heard inside your home, though there are some exemptions.
 The Lilburn Police Department enforces the noise ordinance using a meter to measure the sound level.
 Contact non-emergency response: 770-513-5700.